 The world's borders are reopening after two difficult years of a pandemic, but the state of emergency continues.
 Let's find out the Covid condition in Italy and what you need to travel in the Bel Paese.

 Finally, after two intense years of a global pandemic, the world situation is improving, including Italy.
 Now it is possible to travel for tourism again, and we can go back to doing what we love most, discovering new places and living unforgettable experiences.
-However, the health emergency is not over yet, and Italy has adopted specific rules to contain the spread of Covid: it is vital to know the country's health situation.
+However, the health emergency is not over yet: from November, the Omicron variant returns to frighten the world, so Italy has adopted specific rules to contain the spread of virus.
+It is vital to travellers know the country's health situation.
 In particular, it is therefore correct to ask some questions: what is the Covid problem in Italy?
 Who can travel for tourism in Italy?
 Is it possible to travel without a vaccine?

 Pandemic forced us to close, but we're ready to welcome back the world.